National Social Work Agency

 The Scottish Social Work Partnership

 The NSWA is working with their partners, Social Work Scotland and COSLA, to develop the Scottish Social Work Partnership.
-They will work together to ensure a skilled, supported and sustainable social work workforce in Scotland.
+They work together to ensure a skilled, supported and sustainable social work workforce in Scotland.

 Find out more about the Scottish Social Work Partnership on gov.scot.